jolars/jolars.co/content/home/featured.md

 +++
-# Recent Publications widget.
+# A Featured Publications section created with the Featured Content widget.
-# This widget displays recent publications from `content/publication/`.
+# This section displays publications from `content/publication/` which have
-widget = "pages"
-active = true
-weight = 25
+# `featured = true` in their front matter.

+widget = "featured"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Recent Publications"
-subtitle = ""
+title = "Featured Publications" subtitle = ""

 [content]